 How to Make Pumpkin Spice Muffins: Step by Step

-You will also like this list of steps to make the muffins (hint: it’s extremely short).
+You will also like this list of steps to make this pumpkin muffin recipe (hint: it’s extremely short).

-- Whisk dry ingredients together in a medium bowl.
+- Combine flour with leaveners and spices and whisk dry ingredients together in a medium bowl.

 - Whisk wet ingredients together in a large bowl.

-- Dump the dry ingredients into the wet and stir until a batter is formed, but don’t keep stirring indefinitely.
+- Dump the flour mixture into the wet ingredients and stir until a muffin batter is formed, but don’t keep stirring indefinitely.
 Just until it comes together – this prevents gummy muffins.

-- Spoon batter into a paper-lined or greased muffin pan and top each with a sprinkle of turbinado or granulated sugar.
+- Spoon batter (I use an ice cream scoop) into a greased muffin tin.
+Or use paper liners – these are the parchment muffin liners I use so the muffins never stick.
+Sprinkle a bit of turbinado or granulated sugar on the tops of the muffins.
 The recipe makes 6 muffins – see tips below on how to get the tallest muffin tops!

 Recipe Tip: How to Bake the Tallest Muffins

-I’ve done a lot of experimenting and research to figure out how to get the tallest muffins (see photos from my tests below!), and here are my best tips:
+I’ve done a lot of experimenting and research on muffin recipes to figure out how to get the tallest muffins (see photos from my tests below!), and here are my best tips:

 - Only use every other muffin cup (see photo below) – meaning for 6 muffins, you’d use a 12-cup muffin pan.
 This allows for better air flow around the muffins and lets them rise higher.